 Chris Hemsworth and Tessa Thompson will return as Thor and Valkyrie, but there’s a big surprise in store.
-They’ll be joined by Natalie Portman as Jane Foster, the greatest love of Thor Odinson’s life.
+They’ll be joined by Jaimie Alexander, returning as Sif, and Christian Bale as the ominously-named villain, Gorr the God Butcher.
+He's probably very nice.
+Finally, Natalie Portman returns as Jane Foster, the greatest love of Thor Odinson’s life.
 AVENGERS: ENDGAME planted the seeds for Jane’s return to the MCU, and now she’ll be more important than ever before.
 Jane Foster won’t be merely a supporting character; this time she’ll wield the enchanted hammer Mjolnir, and with it the power of the Mighty Thor.
 That’s right — a female Thor!
 How’s that for a shake-up?

 Black Panther II

 That isn’t all Marvel has planned.
 While THOR 4 is technically the end of Phase Four, Marvel is already planning the story cycle that will follow.
-Towards the end of the Comic Con panel, Feige teased a whole set of additional sequels, and a few big new MCU additions.
+Towards the end of the Comic-Con panel in 2019, Feige teased a whole set of additional sequels and a few big new MCU additions.
 “We didn’t even mention that we’re making BLACK PANTHER II,” he said.
-Director Ryan Coogler and star Chadwick Boseman will return for Black Panther's second solo outing — but at this point we don't know anything about the planned story.

 Guardians of the Galaxy Vol. 3

 All we really know about GUARDIANS OF THE GALAXY, VOL 3 is that, after a brief split with Marvel Studios, James Gunn is on track to write and direct the movie.
-Presumably that means that the core GUARDIANS characters and cast — Star-Lord (Chris Pratt), Gamora (Zoe Saldana), Drax (Dave Bautista), Rocket (Bradley Cooper), Groot (Vin Diesel), Nebula (Karen Gillan) and Mantis (Pom Klementieff) — will return as well.
+Presumably, that means that the core GUARDIANS characters and cast — Star-Lord (Chris Pratt), Gamora (Zoe Saldana), Drax (Dave Bautista), Rocket (Bradley Cooper), Groot (Vin Diesel), Nebula (Karen Gillan) and Mantis (Pom Klementieff) — will return as well.
 And will Thor (Chris Hemsworth) still be tagging along?
-While we don't have a release date for the movie, Marvel has staked out three 2022 weekends that could all be the GUARDIANS 3 release date: February 18, May 6, July 29 and October 7.
+The Guardians will appear in THOR: LOVE AND THUNDER, but we don't know what state they'll be in when that movie is over.

 Last but very far from least is that Marvel is rebooting BLADE, with two-time Oscar winner Mahershala Ali (MOONLIGHT, GREEN BOOK) set to star.
 We don't know who is directing, nor do we have any story details.
-But since BLADE is all about a half-vampire anti-hero who hunts creatures of the night, that October 7, 2022 release date seems like a pretty good guess as to when we'll see the movie.
+But since BLADE is all about a half-vampire anti-hero who hunts creatures of the night, we're hoping for an October release in 2023.

 All images courtesy of Marvel Studios.